paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-039-automobiles-and-adaptive-equipment-for-certain-disabled-veterans-and-members-of-the-armed-forces.md

   (B) Any member of the Armed Forces serving on active duty who is suffering from any disability described in clause (i), (ii), (iii), or (iv) of subparagraph (A) if such disability is the result of an injury incurred or disease contracted in or aggravated by active military, naval, air, or space service.

-(2) The term “adaptive equipment” includes, but is not limited to, power steering, power brakes, power window lifts, power seats, and special equipment necessary to assist the eligible person into and out of the automobile or other conveyance.
+(2) The term “adaptive equipment” includes, but is not limited to, power steering, power brakes, power window lifts, power seats, special equipment necessary to assist the eligible person into and out of the automobile or other conveyance, and nonarticulating trailers solely designed to transport powered wheelchairs, powered scooters, or other similar mobility devices.
 Such term also includes (A) air-conditioning equipment when such equipment is necessary to the health and safety of the veteran and to the safety of others, regardless of whether the automobile or other conveyance is to be operated by the eligible person or is to be operated for such person by another person; and (B) any modification of the size of the interior space of the automobile or other conveyance if needed because of the physical condition of such person in order for such person to enter or operate the vehicle.

 ### Statutory Notes

 #### Amendments
+2023—Par.
+(2).
+Pub.
+L. 117–333 substituted “special” for “and special” and “conveyance, and nonarticulating trailers solely designed to transport powered wheelchairs, powered scooters, or other similar mobility devices.” for “conveyance.”

 2021—Par.
 (1).
 Pub.
 L. 116–283 substituted “air, or space service” for “or air service” in subpars.
 (A) and (B).

 2010—Pub.
 L. 111–275, § 803(b)(1), substituted “chapter:” for “chapter—” in introductory provisions.